Richard Burgon: Member of Parliament

 Burgon is secretary of the GMB Parliamentary Group.
 In this role, he ensures that issues of interest to GMB members are raised in the House of Commons.
 Burgon is also a member of the Bakers, Food and Allied Workers' Union.
-Burgon is the Secretary of the Socialist Campaign Group of Labour MPs, and is regarded as being on the left of the Labour Party; he has taken part in People's Assembly Against Austerity protests.
+Burgon is the Secretary of the Socialist Campaign Group of Labour MPs, and is regarded as being on the left of the Labour Party; Burgon has supported the People's Assembly Against Austerity, including sponsoring an early day motion welcoming its June 2015 national demonstration.
 Burgon has called for more democracy within the Labour Party, saying: "All parties need to be made more democratic.
 We've got a membership of well over half a million and I would like the members to have more say in our party's policies and in the way the party's run."

 Burgon successfully defended his Leeds East seat at the December 2019 general election, winning with 19,464 votes (49.8%).
 His majority of the votes fell from 12,752 in 2017 to 5,531.

 He stood in the 2020 Labour Party deputy leadership election, coming third behind Angela Rayner and Rosena Allin-Khan and receiving 21.3% of the vote in the final round.

 He was re-elected as the Member of Parliament for Leeds East at the 2024 General Election with an increased majority of over 11,000.
-On July 2024 he had the whip withdrawn and was suspended from the party for six months as a result of voting for a Scottish National Party amendment to scrap the two child benefit cap.
+In July 2024 he had the whip withdrawn and was suspended from the party for six months as a result of voting for a Scottish National Party amendment to scrap the two child benefit cap.
 The whip was restored on 5 February 2025.